alaynav/WQU-applied-ds-lab/README.md

     * Created a GARCH time series model to predict asset volatility
     * Retrieve data from web APIs and load it into a SQL database.
     * Build a custom web API to serve model predictions

-Thank you to WorldQuant for providing such an incredible resource and learning experience!